BerisDizdar/City_Weather_Comparison/README.md

 # City_Weather_Comparison

-## To view the final project:
+## To view the final project
-1. Clone GitHub repository to a local local machine.
+1. Clone GitHub repository to a local machine.

 2. Open the 'City_Weather_Comparison.ipynb' file.